-- 5.1.1 Purchases \$2,500 and Less: Competitive bids are not required, but are encouraged when possible. - 5.1.2 Purchases \$2,500.01 to \$5,000: A minimum of three (3) verbal bids are required, when possible, and the lowest bid meeting specifications must be awarded the purchase order/contract.
+- 5.2 Delegated Spending Thresholds: The Purchasing Division has established the following spending thresholds within the agency delegated authority, each with bidding and documentation requirements described below. - 5.2.1 Purchases \$2,500 and Less: Competitive bids are not required but are encouraged when possible. - 5.2.2 Purchases \$2,500.01 to \$10,000: A minimum of three verbal bids are required, when possible, and the lowest bid meeting specifications must be awarded the purchase order/contract.
 All bids must be present in the file.